kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 6. Pods C are scheduled on a new schedulable node that is not under the node drain.
 7. Pods C become available.
 8. The deployment controller scales down the surging replica sets back to their original value.
-9. The deployment controller sets `Complete` condition in `.status.interceptors[].conditions` to `True`. on the eviction requests of pods B that are ready to be deleted.
+9. The deployment controller sets `Complete` `.status.interceptors[].completionTime` on the eviction requests of pods B that are ready to be deleted.
 10. The eviction request controller designates the replica set controller as the next interceptor by updating `.status.activeInterceptors[0]`.
 11. The replica set controller deletes the pods to which an EvictionRequest object has been